PUBLISHED BY Paula

 The Royal Pavilion was the party pad of King George IV and is one of the most opulent buildings in England.
 The Chinese-inspired design is a famous part of Sussex history, and simply adds to the mixed character of this seaside town.

 Although small, Britain is teeming with history.
 With some of the oldest settlements in the world and traditional architecture to be found all over, it’s hard to journey around the country without finding yourself face to face with an iconic part of the world’s past.

 Stratford-upon-Avon, West Midlands

 Stratford-upon-Avon in the West Midlands is an icon of literary history and the home of William Shakespeare.
-The market town with over 800 years of stories is still home to many buildings that would be familiar to Shakespeare himself.
+The market town has over 800 years of stories is still home to many buildings that would be familiar to Shakespeare himself.
 You can feel a real sense of English history as you walk through the streets and imagine life as it used to be.

 The unmistakably Tudor town has remained in a time capsule, with black and white buildings lining the streets and traditional architecture all over the city.
 You can even visit the birthplace of Shakespeare, which still stands proudly to this day.

 The Garrick Inn is the oldest pub in Stratford-upon-Avon.
 The building has been there since the 1400s and it is believed that a bout of bubonic plague started in the cellar in 1564.
 The Garrick Inn has stood through a lot of Britain’s history, through the plague, the life of Shakespeare, great fires and more as it continues to serve to this day.

 The current landlord at The Garrick Inn spoke to us about what Stratford-Upon-Avon has to offer visitors: “Stratford-upon-Avon has been welcoming tourists for centuries, we have everything you could ask for- some fantastic open spaces, nature walks, dozens of great pubs/restaurants to choose from.